billster45/ScienceCritAI/README.md

 ---

 ### [Time to nursing home admission and death in people with dementia: systematic review and meta-analysis](https://billster45.github.io/ScienceCritAI/Time_to_Nursing_Home_summary_20250113_184907.html)
 **Why read this:** This systematic review and meta-analysis provides a comprehensive overview of dementia prognosis, synthesizing data from over 5.5 million participants.
-It highlights significant factors influencing survival and nursing home admission, such as age, sex, and dementia subtype, making it a valuable resource for clinicians and researchers seeking to understand and improve care for individuals with dementia.
+Key findings reveal significant influences of age, sex, and dementia subtype on survival and nursing home admission, highlighting the need for individualized prognostic information and addressing the limitations of existing research.

 **Date:** 2025-01-13